MarcDiethelm/xtc/README.md

 ### Naming Convention

-- use - (hyphen for pretty much everything: module names, skins, template files)
+- use - (hyphen) for pretty much everything: module names, skins, template files
-- 'lib' is for any third-party code that we don't touch: libraries, jquery plugins
+- 'lib' folders are for any third-party code that we don't touch: libraries, jquery plugins

 ### Templates and views